Arts Council clarifies expectations of arts leadership

 Arts organisations in the Tōtara programme will be expected to:

 The new expectations will come into effect from July 2017 and will be included as Tōtara organisations negotiate their funding contracts.
-We will talk with each organisation about how it might deliver to the expectations and where any emphasis will be placed.
+Creative New Zealand will talk with each organisation about how it might deliver to the expectations and where any emphasis will be placed.

 *Creative New Zealand’s legislation requires it to support a professional art infrastructure at a national and community level.
 Arts infrastructure is defined as the elements essential for New Zealanders to create, present, distribute and participate in the arts.